 Creatine is a small peptide found primarily in muscle cells.
-It is produced inside the body from the amino acids glycine and arginine, and widely distributed to tissues with high-energy demands such as the brain and muscles.
+It is produced inside the body from the amino acids glycine and arginine, and it is widely distributed to tissues with high energy demands, such as the brain and muscles.
 About 95% of the body’s creatine is stored in skeletal muscle, but it is also found in small amounts in the liver, kidneys, and testes.

-On average, the body produces approximately 1 gram of creatine per day in young adults [7-8], whilst the rest is obtained through diet.
+On average, the body produces approximately 1 gram of creatine per day in young adults [7-8], while the rest is obtained through diet.

 Luckily, creatine is widely available as a health supplement, and is extremely affordable.
 This is particularly relevant for vegans and vegetarians, whose intake is greatly diminished or absent altogether.

-Creatine supplements have been found to have increased potency in vegetarians, and confer other beneficial effects, such as increased cognitive capacity and performance compared to omnivores [11-12].
-Recently, some studies have suggested this might be due to an underlying creatine deficiency [13-14].
+Creatine supplements have been found to have increased potency in vegetarians and confer other beneficial effects, such as increased cognitive capacity and performance, compared to omnivores [11-12].
+Recently, some studies have suggested that this might be due to an underlying creatine deficiency [13-14].

 Potential health Benefits